Shri10-varshni/shard-lite-python-library-sqlite3/shardlite/shardliteCore/connection/README.md

 The connection module implements a thread-safe connection pool that manages SQLite database connections for each shard.
 It provides connection reuse, lifecycle management, and performance optimization.

+## Working

+1. Shardlite creates a separate connection pool for each shard (SQLite file).
+2. Each pool manages multiple connections (up to `max_connections`) to its shard, allowing efficient, concurrent access.
+3. When a request needs to access a shard, it borrows a connection from the pool; when done, the connection is returned for reuse.
+This design ensures improved performance and resource management.
+Note: Consistency and data integrity are ensured by SQLite’s built-in locking mechanism
+- multiple connections can safely read and write, with SQLite serializing writes and preventing corruption.

 ## Components

 ### ConnectionPool